blairntaylor/stylized-bio/README.md

 This project also required practing go between github.com repo, the local repo, and pushing back in to commit which I tried to do 6+ times.
 I did have to look back at prior lectures to ensure I was getting it correct.
 Using VS to copy/paste the SSH code was easier than the git bash terminal for some reason.

 Overall, I am satisfied with the result.
-I see I need to practice more with the responsiveness and making the accessibility better.
+I need to practice more with the responsiveness and making the accessibility better.

-See below for several screenshots at different screen sizes.
+See attached files for several screenshots at different screen sizes.

 <img src="Stylized-bio-lrg.png" alt="Screenshot large">
 <img src="Stylized-bio-sm.png" alt="Screenshot small">